 The show was canceled for being too costly for NBC to produce.

-.
+Compare Jem.
+An extensive website, with episode guides, is maintained by Toolbot, who has also been kind enough to upload several episodes to YouTube.
 Which is good, because trying to describe the show is nothing compared to actually watching it.note

 Tropes appearing in Kidd Video include:

 - Adventure Towns: A different week, a different town.